4 Unexpected Causes Of Swollen Breasts In Newborns

 • Since this is not a serious problem, give it some time to shrink naturally.
 This will disappear around the 5th week of the baby’s birth.

-• Do not massage or touch the swollen area too many times.
-All you should do is just wash them cleanly during the bath.
+• Do not massage or squeeze the swollen area.
+You should wash them during the bath and wipe them well to keep the area dry.
 Too much massage or pinching the swollen area can cause infection.

 Gently clean the swollen breasts in your newborn